ophwug/docs/README.md

 Harness V1 hardware is not compatible with Harness V3 hardware and vice versa.
 They share the same OBD-C cable and port as an output though.

 Visually and physically, the Harness V1 and V3 are very different.
-The Harness V3 has a molded non-3D printed enclosure, the port connecting to the relay box is smaller and thinner, and it does not use a CAT6 or Ethernet cable to connect to OBD-2 port.
-V3 is generally smaller.
+The Harness V3 relay box has a molded non-3D printed enclosure, the relay box itself is much smaller, the comma power port connecting to the relay box is smaller and thinner, and the comma power portion does not use a CAT6 or Ethernet cable to connect to OBD-2 port.
+V3 is generally smaller overall.

-Note that the vehicle harnesses part after the relay may look very different for certain vehicles, particularly those that intercept at a location other than the camera.
+Note that the vehicle harnesses part after the relay may look very different for certain vehicles from the pretty shots above, particularly those that intercept at a location other than the camera.
+They are much longer or can even look like a comma power.

 Please see https://github.com/commaai/hardware/ for more details on the harnesses.